A colonoscopy is a camera test, used to take a direct look at the inside of your rectum and large intestine.

 While performing your colonoscopy, your doctor will be able to take tissue samples, or biopsies, which will be examined under a microscope by a pathologist for signs of abnormal tissues or cells.

 When you have your colonoscopy, you will be sedated and will not have any discomfort.
 You will not remember the colonoscopy after the test.
-Your doctor, however, will come in to inform you of the results of the test, and will probably show you some pictures that were taken during the test.
-If there were biopsy samples taken, your doctor will follow up with you and let you know the results within a few days.
+However, your doctor will come in to inform you of the results of the test, and will probably show you some pictures that were taken during the test.
+If biopsy samples are taken, your doctor will follow up with you and let you know the results within a few days.

 Colonoscopy is a very safe procedure.

 Although the risk is small, the colonoscope or one of the instruments your doctor may pass through the tube, such as the forceps used to collect biopsy samples may tear the lining of the large intestine, and may cause bleeding or a perforation.
 If this should happen, you will require surgery.